Brown Recluse Spider Control

 brown recluse id

-• Brown Recluse Spiders are small and range in color from either a dull yellow to a tawny, darkish brown.
+• Brown recluse spiders are small and range in color from dull yellow to tawny, darkish brown.

 • They also have a unique eye pattern with 6 to 8 eyes arranged in a semicircle.

-• Both males and females have three pairs of eyes (6 eyes total) and the fiddle-like marking on their backside but the male has longer mouthparts.
+• Both males and females have three pairs of eyes (6 eyes total) and a fiddle-like marking on their backside, but the male has longer mouthparts.

-• The male Brown Recluse has a broader head then its abdomen and legs are thinner than the female brown recluse.
+• The male brown recluse has a broader head, and its abdomen and legs are thinner than the female.

-Use the description and image above to help you in identifying the Brown Recluse spider.
-If you are having trouble, contact us and we will help you identify the spider problem you have and offer control recommendations.
+Use the description and image above to help you identify the brown recluse spider.
+If you are having trouble, contact us, and we will help you identify your spider problem and offer control recommendations.

 Inspection

-After you have confirmed that you are dealing with Brown Recluse spiders, you need to carry out an inspection to determine the areas where they are active and frequenting.
+After you have confirmed that you are dealing with brown recluse spiders, you need to inspect the areas where they are active and frequent.
 This will help you to know where to focus your treatment applications.

 Where To Inspect

-Brown Recluse spiders like to live in dry or slightly wet areas with dust and dirt.
-Some examples of where they have been found hiding include tree trunks, hollow hills, behind furniture, boxes, tanks.
+Brown recluse spiders like to live in dry or slightly wet areas with dust and dirt.
+Some examples of where they have been found hiding include tree trunks, hollow hills, behind furniture, boxes, and tanks.

-Indoors, the Brown Recluse Spider is usually found in areas where there is no human activity and where dust accumulates.
-Check areas of your home where there is excessive clutter like in garages, basements and attics.
+Indoors, the brown recluse spider is usually found in areas where there is no human activity, and dust accumulates.
+Check areas of your home where there is excessive clutter, such as garages, basements, and attics.

 What To Look For

-You should be looking for the Brown Recluse Spider themselves or signs that they have been present.
-The Brown Recluse is always in search of cracks and crevices to hide and protect themselves.
+It would be best if you were looking for the brown recluse spider themselves or signs that they have been present.
+The brown recluse always searches for cracks and crevices to hide and protect themselves.

 Look in dark areas of the home for this small brown spider with a violin-shaped pattern on its head.
-Brown Recluse don't weave webs like other spiders but only upholster its burrows with silk lining in a rather disorderly manner.
+Brown recluses don't weave webs like other spiders but rather disorderly upholster their burrows with silk lining.

 Treatment

-The best way to control Brown Recluse spider invasions in the home is to perform exclusion, declutter the home and apply Supreme IT as well as the Solutions Pro Glue Board to the area so it either gets killed or captured.
+The best way to control brown recluse spider invasions in the home is to perform exclusion, declutter the house, and apply Supreme IT and the Solutions Pro Glue Board to the area so the spider is either killed or captured.

 Start by creating unfavorable conditions for the brown recluse spider.
 This can be done by reducing clutter and cleaning up indoors, thus eliminating places for the brown recluse to hide.
 Clean out your closets, attics, basements, garages, and storage units as if it is spring cleaning season.

-Keep everything in an organized manner and throw away things you don’t need.
+Keep everything organized and throw away things you don’t need.
 Wipe and clean all areas properly using disinfectants.
-Look for webs spun from silk, usually found behind mirrors and insulations.
+Look for webs spun from silk, usually found behind mirrors and insulation.

-Outdoors, you should focus on removing excess mulch and leaf litter from the garden.
-Woodpiles, compost leaf piles, barks and stones all should be removed.
-Clean up the garage, sheds, attic, air ducts and air conditioner ducts.
-These are a few of the places where the Brown Recluse spiders like to hide and lay their eggs.
+Outdoors, it would be best to focus on removing excess mulch and leaf litter from the garden.
+Woodpiles, compost leaf piles, bark, and stones should also be removed.
+Clean up the garage, sheds, attic, air ducts, and air conditioner ducts.
+These are a few places where the Brown Recluse spiders like to hide and lay their eggs.

 Exclusion for wolf spiders

 Next, we recommend moving on to exclusion, cutting off access into your home.
-This can be done by sealing cracks on the outside of the home and use screens on doors and windows.
+This can be done by sealing cracks outside the house and using screens on doors and windows.
 Scan carefully around your home for possible entry and use caulk and/or Stuf-Fit Copper Mesh.

-Do this both inside and outside, taking away any places that brown recluse spiders can enter or hide.
-Continue exclusion measures by making your outdoor area uninviting by clearing away any vegetation or debris on your yard.
+Do this both inside and outside, removing any places that brown recluse spiders can enter or hide.
+Continue exclusion measures by making your outdoor area uninviting by clearing away any vegetation or debris in your yard.

 outdoor barrier treatment

-To control a Brown Recluse that is indoors we recommend treating all your baseboards, around windows and doorways, and any other crack or crevices where you think the spider may be hiding by spraying an insecticide like Supreme IT.
+To control a brown recluse indoors, we recommend spraying an insecticide like Supreme IT on all your baseboards, around windows and doorways, and any other cracks or crevices where you think the spider may be hiding.

-Supreme IT is a broad-spectrum insecticide that is labeled for treating many pests, including Brown Recluse Spiders.
-It works great as a barrier treatment to keep pests away because it has a long residual effect that continues to kill for up to 90 days after application.
+Supreme IT is a broad-spectrum insecticide labeled for treating many pests, including Brown Recluse Spiders.
+It works great as a barrier treatment to keep pests away because it has a long residual effect that kills for up to 90 days after application.

-If you happen to find the Brown Recluse, use a spray with a quick contact kill like Pyrid Aerosol.
-This product is odorless and goes on “dry” making it a great choice for use inside living areas.
+If you find the brown recluse, use a spray with a quick contact kill like Pyrid Aerosol.
+This product is odorless and goes on “dry,” making it a great choice for use inside living areas.

 Spreading granules

-Valar Plus Bifenthrin Granules is a reliable granular insecticide that will kill a long list of insects for up to 90 days and can significantly reduce the presence of insects, and thus, taking away the Brown Recluse Spider's food source.
+Valar Plus Bifenthrin Granules is a reliable granular insecticide that kills a long list of insects for up to 90 days.
+It can also significantly reduce the presence of insects, thus taking away the Brown Recluse Spider's food source.

 The typical application rate is 2.3 pounds of Valar Plus Bifenthrin Granules to treat 1,000 square feet of lawn.

-To broadcast Valar Plus Bifenthrin Granules, you could use either a push spreader or a hand spreader like the Plantmates Scatterbox.
-While both styles are easy to use, a broadcast may be better suited for larger lawns as it holds more granules than a hand spreader and can cover a lot of ground in a short amount of time.
-If you need to spread granules on a flowerbed, around trees, or are covering a smaller area and want to do it quickly yet precisely, the Plantmates Scatterbox hand spreader is ideal.
+To broadcast Valar Plus Bifenthrin Granules, you could use a push or hand spreader like the Plantmates Scatterbox.
+While both styles are easy to use, a broadcast may be better suited for larger lawns as it holds more granules than a hand spreader and can cover a lot of ground quickly.
+If you need to spread granules on a flowerbed, around trees, or cover a smaller area and want to do it quickly yet precisely, the Plantmates Scatterbox hand spreader is ideal.

 Glue Board

-If you are unable to find the Brown Recluse Spider after initially spotting it, you can try and capture them with Solutions Pro Glue Boards.
+If you cannot find the brown recluse spider after initially spotting it, you can try and capture them with Solutions Pro Glue Boards.

 Place the glue boards in your attic, basement, and garage where you identified spider activity.